-Jazz Finds showcased rarely seen jazz pictures by painter John Clare who founded the legendary jazz and black music shop ‘Honest Jon’s Records’ in 1974.
+Jazz Finds showcased rarely seen jazz paintings by artist John Clare who founded the legendary jazz and black music shop ‘Honest Jon’s Records’ in 1974.
 Honest Jon’s is now the longest running record business in London.
-Having enjoyed putting on live performances in the ‘80’s at the 100 Club in London’s Oxford Street with many American legends such as Jimmy Witherspoon, Slim Gaillard, James Moody, Red Rodney, Art Farmer, Eddie Lockjaw Davis and many others, John’s jazz paintings convey the essential feeling – emotional and atmospheric – of jazz.
+Having enjoyed putting on live performances in the ‘80’s at the 100 Club in London’s Oxford Street with many American legends such as Jimmy Witherspoon, Slim Gaillard, James Moody, Red Rodney, Art Farmer, Eddie Lockjaw Davis and many others, John’s jazz paintings convey the essential feeling, both the emotional and the atmospheric, of jazz.

 Jazz Finds also featured two photographic images of jazz legends Miles Davis and Thelonious Monk by the iconic photographer John Bulmer.
 These were shown along side a series of photographs captured by Max Farrar at Leeds Jazz in the 80s.